Do you have memories of sitting with your parents listening to the radio at night, Well, now

 also played "Little Beaver" on the Red Ryder program as a child actor.

-alongside musicians who incorporated rock and roll, including Laurence Walker and Aldus Roger.
-In the late 1940s, Clifton
+musicians who incorporated rock and roll, including Laurence Walker and Aldus Roger.
+In the late 1940s, Clifton Chenier, a

-Chenier, a Creole, began playing an updated form of la la called zydeco.
-Zydeco was briefly popular among some mainstream
+Creole, began playing an updated form of la la called zydeco.
+Zydeco was briefly popular among some mainstream listeners during

-listeners during the 1950s.
-Artists like Boozoo Chavis, Queen Ida, Rockin' Dopsie and Rockin' Sidney have continued
+the 1950s.
+Artists like Boozoo Chavis, Queen Ida, Rockin' Dopsie and Rockin' Sidney have continued to bring zydeco

-to bring zydeco to national audiences in the following decades.
-Zydeco shows major influences from rock, and artists like
+to national audiences in the following decades.
+Zydeco shows major influences from rock, and artists like Beau Jocque have

-(AFRS) has its origins in the War Department's quest to improve troop morale.
-This quest began
+origins in the War Department's quest to improve troop morale.
+This quest began with short-wave

-with short-wave broadcasts of educational and information programs to troops in 1940.
-In 1941, the War
+broadcasts of educational and information programs to troops in 1940.
+In 1941, the War Department began

-Department began issuing "Buddy Kits" (B-Kits) to departing troops, which comprised radios,
+issuing "Buddy Kits" (B-Kits) to departing troops, which comprised radios, 78 RPM shellac

-its offerings.
 This began with the broadcasting of its own original variety programs.
-Command Performance
+Command Performance became the

-the Armed Forces Radio Services was formally established.
-Originally, its programming comprised network
+Forces Radio Services was formally established.
+Originally, its programming comprised network radio

-radio shows with the commercials removed.
-However, it soon began producing other original Programming,
+shows with the commercials removed.
+However, it soon began producing other original Programming, such

 hours of original programming each week.